sujitkumarmalik/Responsive-Portfolio/README.md

 This is a simple and responsive personal portfolio website built using HTML and CSS.
 It features sections for the header, about, services, portfolio, and contact information.

 #Features
-Responsive Design: Adapts to different screen sizes, including mobile devices.
+Responsive Design: Adapts to different screen sizes, including mobile devices.<br>
-Smooth Scrolling: Implements smooth scrolling for better user experience.
+Smooth Scrolling: Implements smooth scrolling for better user experience.<br>
-Interactive Elements: Hover effects and animations for services and portfolio sections.
+Interactive Elements: Hover effects and animations for services and portfolio sections.<br>
-Contact Form: A simple contact form with styled input fields.
+Contact Form: A simple contact form with styled input fields.<br>
 #Usage
 Clone the repository: